Speaking: Grammar in Speaking C2 - Lesson 1: Flawless Command & Stylistic Use of All Grammatical Structures

 Listen to a director, Ms. Chanlina, briefing her board.
 Notice how she uses a variety of advanced structures to sound authoritative, persuasive, and precise.

 At this stage, think of grammar as a painter thinks of color.
-You can use many different colors to paint the same object, but each one creates a slightly different feeling or mood.
+You can use many different colors to paint the same object, but each creates a different feeling.
 Your choice of grammatical structure works in the same way.

 Using inversion might be like using a bold, dramatic red.
 Using the passive voice might be like using a cool, objective blue.
-Using a simple sentence is like a clear, primary color.
-The art of C2 speaking is knowing how to combine these colors to create the precise effect you want.
+The art of C2 speaking is knowing how to combine these "colors" to create the precise effect you want.

 1. "Under no circumstances can we accept their offer."